Pallet Rack Beams: Critical details that prevent beam failure

 Seismic Events

-Earthquakes can twist and torque your racking system.
-After these events, damage may occur to endplates, locking pins, and column pinholes.
-From a safety perspective, be proactive and be sure to schedule a thorough professional inspection as soon as possible following a seismic event.
+Earthquakes can cause twisting and torsion in your racking system.
+After such events, damage may occur to beam connectors, safety pins, and column pinholes.
+From a safety perspective, it is crucial to be proactive and schedule a thorough professional inspection as soon as possible following a seismic event.

 Corrosion

-Corrosion is most dangerous in the small pins and clips that hold pallet rack beams in place.
-The load of your system depends on these small parts not disintegrating with rust or corrosion.
-The beams themselves can also rust through in exposed conditions.
-Special attention should be given to the very lowest section of the upright frame.
-Corrosion can affect the welds that connect the footplate to the upright frame post.
-If racking beams are mounted just above the floor, special attention should be given to the welds connecting the beam to the endplate and the frame.
-Be aware that corrosion may not be easily spotted from the front.
+Corrosion is particularly hazardous to the small pins and clips that secure pallet rack beams in place.
+The load-bearing capacity of your system depends on whether these components do not deteriorate due to rust or corrosion.
+The beams themselves can also rust when exposed to harsh conditions.
+Additionally, special attention should be given to the very lowest section of the upright frame, as corrosion can affect the welds that connect the baseplates to the upright.

 Upright Damage

-Pallet rack beams depend on a sound connection to the upright.
-Uprights can be damaged when twisted during attachment or removal, impact, or seismic event.
-Both uprights and pallet rack beams must be considered when repairing.
-A trained professional from Damotech can guide you through this process’s complexities to ensure that these components have been properly inspected and conform to all engineering standards.
+Pallet rack beams rely on a secure connection to the upright.
+Uprights can sustain damage from twisting during the attachment or removal process, forklift impacts, or seismic events.
+When repairing, both the uprights and pallet rack beams must be thoroughly assessed.
+A trained professional from Damotech can assist in navigating the complexities of this process, ensuring that the components are adequately inspected and conform to all engineering standards.

 Inspection Techniques

-Once your racking system has been installed properly, regular inspections should be conducted to ensure that there is no severe damage.
-Full inspections should be conducted by a professional at regularly scheduled intervals and documented for reference.
+Once your racking system has been properly installed, regular inspections should be conducted to ensure that there is no severe damage.
+Comprehensive inspections should be conducted by a professional at regularly scheduled intervals and documented for reference.
 Your racking inspection logs can be used in the event of an OSHA inspection.

 Informal inspections

-You and your team should perform informal and ongoing inspections.
-Workers should be empowered to spot damage and report issues.
+You and your team should perform ongoing informal inspections.
+Workers should be encouraged to identify damages and report issues.
 Damotech’s inspection checklist can be used for these informal inspections.

-Training your staff to recognize and report damage helps keep warehouses safe.
-Informal inspections should never replace formal inspections by trained professionals according to RMI standards.
-Damotech offers a free safety inspection poster that can be ordered and displayed in your facility to educate your warehouse personnel on identifying and reporting damage racking.
+Training your staff to recognize and report damages helps maintain a safe warehouse environment.
+Informal inspections should never replace formal inspections, which are conducted by trained professionals in accordance with RMI standards.
+Damotech offers a free safety inspection poster that can be ordered and displayed in your facility to educate your warehouse personnel on identifying and reporting damaged racking.

 MR_Inspector_Looking_Up